Hornbill-Docs/itom-config/itom-config/quick-start-guide.md

 <iframe width="400" height="225" src="https://www.youtube.com/embed/KeC5KNmQajg" title="Quick Guide Job Scheduling" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Discovery
-Device discovery is a good candidate for scheduled jobs, and is usually scheduled to execute daily, following steps will guide you through process of scheduling a Windows AD discovery Job.
+Device discovery is a good candidate for scheduled jobs, and is usually scheduled to execute daily.
+The following steps will guide you through the process of scheduling a Windows AD discovery Job.

 1. Navigate to Home > ITOM > Job Scheduling
 1. Click the Create New button, and Select Discovery Schedule